-Objective Strategy Activities Measure of Success Progress Monitoring Funding • IP 1: Implement and monitor the use of differentiated learning opportunities that use evidence-based strategies and meet the rigor of the Kentucky Academic Standards (KAS).
-IP2: Build teacher capacity through the PLC process to drive, monitor, and adjust instruction based on analyzed student data.
-Objective 2 RDG- In the spring of 2022, Freedom Elementary had 20% (#100) of students perform at the 60th percentile or higher on the MAP reading assessment.
-In the spring of 2023, our goal is to increase that number to 30%(#150).
-Math - In the spring of 2022, Freedom Elementary had 17% (#87) of students perform at the 60th percentile or higher on the MAP math assessment.
-In the spring of 2023, our goal is to increase that number to 30% (#150).
+Objective Strategy Activities Measure of Success Progress Monitoring Funding Collaborative learning/planning to ensure curricular alignment Data analysis of student work and progress monitoring to evaluate instructional effectiveness IP 1: Implement and monitor the use of differentiated learning opportunities that use evidence-based strategies and meet the rigor of the Kentucky Academic Standards (KAS).
+IP2: Build teacher capacity through the PLC process to drive, monitor, and adjust instruction based on analyzed student data. ensure expectations and fidelity Objective 2 RDG- In the fall of 2024, 42% of our students scored novice on MAP.
+We will decrease our novice to 30% on MAP by spring of 2024.
+Math-In the spring of 2024 Freedom Elementary had 37% of students scored novice on MAP.
+In the spring of 2024, our goal is to reduce that number to 27%.
 Implement a system to drive, monitor, and adjust instruction based on the ongoing analysis of relevant student data from a variety of assessments.
 KCWP 3: Design and Deliver Assessment Literacy KCWP 4: Review, Analyze and Interpret Data Assessment plan was developed in collaboration with the district to include a variety of assessment measures including, but not limited to MAP and KSA.
 Data is analyzed in PLCs and next steps reteaching plans are created.
-Implementation of a Novice Reduction Plan to include: Name and Claim "Bubble Students" Identification of Triple Threats/Tiered SPED District KSA-like Scrimmages in January, and March, 2023 Intentional PLCs to ensure standards-aligned lessons and assessments Targeted small group and spiral teaching opportunities ESS with a focus on Bubble Students KSA Testing Strategies (Blueprints, rubrics, school-wide response strategies, etc.) Ongoing teacher professional development based on assessments, walkthroughs, and other school-wide trend data.
-IP2: Build teacher capacity through the PLC process to drive, monitor, and adjust instruction based on analyzed student data.
-MAP Goal Setting (3rd-6th Grade using Linking Study for Projected Proficiency) CCPS KSA Calculator to monitor 30/30/40 on monthly module assessments & Scrimmages ESS attendance PLC agendas and minutes Mastery Connect Data Analysis FES KSA Calculator (11/22) & (1/23) CCPS Growth Day Name and Claim data analysis (11/7/22) CCPS KSA-like Scrimmages (1/27/23) Mastery Connect data analysis (2/21/23) 30-60-90 day plan will be monitored and updated (monthly by Instructional Leadership Team) PLC Agendas & Minutes (3x per year by School Intervention Coach & Teacher Ambassadors) Content Area Vertical Planning Agendas & 320JC SIF Teacher Extra Service for data analysis
+Implementation of a Novice Reduction Plan to include: Name and Claim "Bubble Students" Identification of Triple Threats/Tiered SPED District KSA-like Scrimmages in January, and March, 2025 Intentional PLCs to ensure standards-aligned lessons and assessments Targeted small group and spiral teaching opportunities ESS with a focus on Bubble Students KSA Testing Strategies (Blueprints, rubrics, school-wide response strategies, etc.) Ongoing teacher professional development based on assessments, walkthroughs, and other school-wide trend data.
+MAP Goal Setting (3rd-5th Grade using Linking Study for Projected Proficiency) CCPS KSA Calculator to monitor 30/30/40 on monthly module assessments & Scrimmages ESS attendance PLC agendas and minutes Mastery Connect Data Analysis FES KSA Calculator CCPS KSA-like Scrimmages (MasteryConnect) MasteryConnect data analysis 30-60-90 day plan will be monitored and updated (monthly by Instructional Leadership Team) PLC Agendas & Minutes (by) Content Area Vertical Planning Agendas & 320JC SIF Teacher Extra Service for data analysis

-Goal 1: Freedom Elementary will increase the number of students scoring proficient or above in combined reading and mathematics from 26.5% as measured by Spring 2022 KSA data to 40% by Spring 2026 as determined by Kentucky Standards Assessment.
+- Goal 1: Freedom Elementary will increase the number of students scoring proficient or above in reading and mathematics KSA data. - -Reading: 27% as measured by Spring 2024 KSA data to 41.3% by Spring 2026 as determined by Kentucky Standards Assessment. - -Math: 14% as measured by Spring 2024 KSA data to 37.8% by Spring 2026 as determined by Kentucky Standards Assessment.